Determining your generator status

 - Perform or outsource a pharmaceutical drug waste characterization (a.k.a., formulary review) of the pharmaceuticals at your facility to determine which drugs have the potential for being hazardous waste.

-- Add up the total amount of hazardous waste generated on a monthly basis (pharmaceuticals & non-pharmaceuticals) by your facility to determine your generator status.
+- Add up the total amount of hazardous waste (pharmaceutical and non-pharmaceutical) generated on a monthly basis by your facility to determine your generator status.
 PTI Porthole.
 You do not need to include packaging when determining total weight of pharmaceutical hazardous waste generated.

 - Just because a hazardous pharmaceutical is in your inventory does not mean it is waste.
 Only include the hazardous pharmaceuticals that are considered waste (non-creditable & potentially creditable sent back to reverse distributor).